Concussions in sport: Cricket

+Head injuries that result in concussion are a significant cause of injury in cricket, with the rate of concussion for elite male cricket estimated at an annual average of 0.9 per 100 players.

 Gymnastics

 As many skills in gymnastics involve flipping or a blind landing, incidence of head injury is increased.
 A 15-year study found an incidence of 1.7% for concussion and closed head injury for high school gymnasts.